 - Next up is the vegan spinach ricotta mixture.

-- Then pasta again, marinara next and spinach ricotta mixture again, and so on.
+- Then pasta again, marinara next, and spinach ricotta again, and so on.

 - The last layer should be marinara sauce.
-You can sprinkle it with grated vegan mozzarella or vegan parmesan or more nutritional yeast.
+You can sprinkle it with grated vegan mozzarella, vegan Parmesan, or nutritional yeast.

-Preheat the oven to 400 Fahrenheit (200 degrees Celsius) and bake your vegan spinach lasagna for 30 minutes.
+- Preheat the oven to 400 Fahrenheit (ca. 204 °C) and bake your vegan spinach lasagna for 30 minutes.

-All casserole-type dishes are great for batch cooking.
+All casseroles are great for batch cooking, and this vegan spinach lasagna is no exception.
 You can easily store it in the fridge for 3-4 days without any problem.

-Absolutely.
 Let frozen spinach thaw before adding them to your filling.
-It is important to squeeze any excess water out of it otherwise it will thin your filling significantly.
-Usually on bag of frozen spinach is 10 oz (280g), which is equal to 1 pound (450g) of fresh leaves.
-In this recipe we used 4 oz (120g) fresh spinach leaves, so you can substitute it with 2.5 oz (75g) frozen spinach.
+It is important to squeeze any excess water out of it.
+Otherwise, it will thin your filling significantly.
+Usually, a bag of frozen spinach of 10 oz (0.38 kg) equals to 1 pound (0.45 kg) of fresh leaves.
+In this recipe, we used 4 oz (0.15 kg) fresh spinach leaves so that you can substitute it with 2 oz (75.6 g) frozen spinach.

 More vegan spinach recipes